glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 same structure:

     const uint8_t STX = 0x02;
-    uint8_t length;
+    uint16_t length; // little endian
-    char[length-5] message; // includes preamble, length and checksum const uint8_t ETX = 0x03;
+    char[length-6] message; // length includes preamble, length and checksum const uint8_t ETX = 0x03;
     le_uint16_t checksum; // CRC-CCITT 0xFFFF

 The messages are variable length, with the length stated in the second byte of the message; `length` in this case is calculated until the end of the checksum.
+Even though length appears to be 16-bit in length, none of the known messages appear to take more than a single byte length.
+The register size also limits the maximum length to `0x100`.

 The `STX` and `ETX` constants to mark start and end of the message match the constants used in the OneTouch Ultra Easy serial protocol,